 It is also a good idea to review beneficiary designations on IRA’s and 401(k)’s as well as on annuities and insurance policies so that the disabled child’s supplemental needs trust is named as the beneficiary rather than the child themselves.
 Watch out for simple designations such as “my spouse first and my children second”.

 Another key issue is continuity of care for the child upon the surviving parent’s death.
-Revocable living trusts are often used as the estate plan of choice since the trustee may use and distribute assets for the benefit of the disabled child immediately after the parent’s death, unlike the case of a will, which must first be probated, a court proceeding to determine its validity.
+Revocable living trusts are often used as the elder care resource planner of choice since the trustee may use and distribute assets for the benefit of the disabled child immediately after the parent’s death, unlike the case of a will, which must first be probated, a court proceeding to determine its validity.
 These proceedings may tie up the estate assets for many months or even years in some cases.

 Not to be overlooked in planning for the disabled child is the “Letter of Intent” or Personal Needs Notebook, where the parents should provide the following information to the trustees (1) the nature of the child’s disability (2) emotional and financial care provided by the family (3) persons involved with the child (4) the child’s capabilities and limitations (5) their likes and dislikes (6) their behavioral quirks and nuances (7) their daily routine, and (8) how they act with other people and in other places when the parents are not around.